 Late stage symptoms:

-Pregnant women can pass syphilis on to their babies in utero, causing sickness and sometimes death.
+Pregnant women can pass syphilis on to the fetus, causing sickness and sometimes death.
 Therefore, the CDC recommends that all pregnant women get tested for the disease.

 Syphilis is treated with antibiotics.

-The CDC recommends the correct and consistent use of latex condoms to reduce the spread of STDs.
+The CDC recommends the correct and consistent use of condoms to reduce the spread of STDs.